 All requests are to be submitted in writing by Friday, 9 October 2020.
 It is important to note that once classes are established for the year, no alterations to allocations will be made.
 While we welcome parent input about your child’s individual learning needs, please be mindful that preferences are requests only and school staff decide the final placement of children based on the learning needs of all students.

-Please pray for all those who have passed due to the Covid-19 Virus.
-The anniversary of Fr.
-John Kavanagh and of our own loved ones.
+Please pray for all who have passed away recently and ALL those who have passed due to the Covid-19 Virus.
+The anniversaries of Fr.
+Patrick Sterling, Fr.
+William Tierney, Archbishop Patrick O’Donnell, Fr.
+Cornelius (Con) Donovan and for our own loved ones.
 May God’s merciful love shine on them and on their loved ones left behind.